SandyGCabanes/SandyGCabanes/README.md

 I specialize in turning messy, real-world data into clear insights that support business decisions.

 My work focuses on:
-- Cleaning and structuring data for analysis and creating an automated pipeline
+- Cleaning and structuring data for analysis
 - Exploring patterns and answering business questions
 - Building dashboards and insight reports
+- Creating an automated pipeline
 - Delivering end-to-end analysis for small teams and organizations

 Tools I use: Python, SQL, R, Power BI, Tableau, Excel with Power Query.